zhangmengrui/qsi-tk/example.md

 # Statement of need

 The Monte Carlo (MC) method is a powerful computer-simulated technique to study probability problems and complex systems.
 Based on LLN (Law of Large Numbers), MC can provide a convincing approximation for theoretical solutions, i.e., the observed frequency will asymptotically approach its theoretical probability($f \rightarrow p$).
 The early idea of using LLN can be traced back to the 18th century when French scientist Buffon proposed his famous needle problem.
 Since the 20th century, digital computers have made the MC method much more helpful and popular.
 MC has been used in many theoretical research and engineering domains, e.g., optics [@author:2001] [@bib2], radiation research [@bib3], nuclear physics [@bib4], medicine [@bib5], materials science [@bib6] [@bib7], quality management [@bib8], supply chain [@bib9], software engineering [@bib10], etc.

 As higher education teachers, we found the MC method a powerful and promising didactic tool.
 This paper introduces an MC-aided educational toolkit for probability and statistics-related courses and studies.
 The project was initiated in 2019 and is now published as an open-source Python package(mc-tk).
 Highlights of the toolkit functionality include:
 (1) It provides an intuitive and versatile complement to theoretical math proofs.
 For example, it may be challenging to prove why the statistic used in a particular test follows a specific sampling distribution.
 Meanwhile, we can run MC simulations and plot the frequency histogram of the statistic to verify whether it is close to the theoretical distribution.
 This provides an easier and more intuitive alternative.
 (2) It includes historical and real-life experiments.
-For example, the package offers MC experiments for Buffon's needle problem, Galton board, the locker puzzle, Benford's law, etc. The rich case library has proved to be very helpful in statistical education.
+For example, the package offers MC experiments for Buffon's needle problem, Galton board, the locker puzzle, Benford's law, etc.
+The rich case library has proved to be very helpful in statistical education.
 (3) Side-by-side visual comparison between empirical and theoretical distributions/results.
 (4) Flexible and tunable.
 The package follows the OOP (object-oriented programming) design allowing users to set many experiment-specific parameters in the derivative classes.
 This helps study asymptotic distributions or limits.
-For example, the locker puzzle allows users to increase the prisoner number and test its limit ( when
-$n\rightarrow\infty$ ).
-In the survival game experiment, users can set the per-round survival rate *p* to a very low value to get the asymptotic exponential distribution.
+For example, the locker puzzle allows users to increase the prisoner number and test its limit ( when $n\rightarrow\infty$ ).
+In the survival game experiment, users can set the per-round survival rate $p$ to a very low value to get the asymptotic exponential distribution.
 The CLT (central limit theorem) class allows users to change the underlying distribution (e.g., uniform, Bernoulli, exponential) and the sample size to verify the theorem.

 Until now, the toolkit has been used in the probability and statistics course and was well received by teachers and students.
 The following manuscript will provide details on the software functionality.

 # Overview

 Table 1 provides an overview of the toolkit's API (application programming interface).
 The toolkit is organized into three modules.
 The first module offers simulations for solving classical numeric or probability problems, e.g., Buffon's needle problem, the locker puzzle, etc. The second module provides simulated experiments to generate simulations for commonly used distributions, e.g., a sudden death game that produces the exponential distribution and the paper clip experiment that generates the Zipf distribution.
 For each MC experiment, both the observed histogram and theoretical density function are provided for comparison.
 The third module illustrates the sampling distribution of popular hypothesis test statistics. e.g., the $\chi^{2}$ statistic in Pearson's chi-squared GOF test, ANOVA's F statistic, etc.

 <h4 align="center">Table 1: An overview of the software modules and classes.</h4>